 Residents and Regional Center

 There are two major groups of clients that live in Adult Residential Facilities: The Developmentally Disabled and Mental Health Clients.
-Another emerging population are individuals with traumatic brain injury.
+Another emerging population is individuals with traumatic brain injury.
 Many of these individuals with brain injury are returning veterans from Iraq and Afghanistan.
 See bottom of this page for more information regarding veterans.

 Becoming a Vendor with Regional Center

 Working with Regional Center clients involves a considerable amount of work and commitment.
 Because of the unique needs of developmentally disabled individuals, Regional Center requires that the Administrator of the facility have experience working with the population.
 Most Regional Centers require direct experience in a residential setting.
-Other Regional Centers may consider related experience as a nurse or health professional in evaluating experience.

 To become a vendor with Regional Center you must attend an orientation at their local office and write a Program Design based on the principles of normalization.
 The Regional Center Program Design is different from the Community Care Licensing Application.
 The Program Design requirements are specified in Title 17 (56013) and published by the Department of Developmental Services.
 Most Regional